erenalbayrak/Odd-Even-Sort-mit-MPI/README.md

-# Odd-Even Sort parallel with MPI
+# Odd-Even Sort parallel with MPI in C++ and Python

 The base implementation was taken from here: http://cs.umw.edu/~finlayson/class/fall14/cpsc425/notes/18-sorting.html